diemartinez7/youtube-api-app/README.md

 <h1 align="center"> YouTube API app </h1>

+## Step-by-step

+You need to create a new project in Google Cloud, create the credentials for OAuth2.0, or (keep working)

 The project allows the user login with Google OAuth2, and retrieves the user's Access Token.